Bristol Energy Cooperative is committed to recycling revenue from our community energy business activity into community action supporting others in:

 Dr Elaine Forde – Fuel Stories: a community energy engagement model

-More information, including details of the successful projects can be found at: https://www.bserf.org.uk/
+More information about the projects can be found at: https://www.bserf.org.uk/

 Climate change is a truly international issue, with some of the worst effects falling on people who are least responsible for causing it.

-In 2019 BEC made a donation of £2,000 to Aid Box Community in recognition of work they do supporting refugees and migrants who settle in Bristol.
+In 2019 we made a donation of £2,000 to Aid Box Community in recognition of work they do supporting refugees and migrants who settle in Bristol.

 Megawatt Community Energy Fund